What Are Cognitive Research Peptides?

 How Does Semax Modulate BDNF and Cognitive Research Models?

-Semax is a synthetic heptapeptide derived from adrenocorticotropic hormone fragment ACTH(4-7), extended at the C-terminus with a Pro-Gly-Pro sequence.
-Its full sequence is Met-Glu-His-Phe-Pro-Gly-Pro, sometimes designated MNPAF in abbreviated notation.
-Published research has characterized Semax's capacity to upregulate brain-derived neurotrophic factor (BDNF) expression in neuronal cell cultures and rodent brain tissue models.
+Semax is a synthetic heptapeptide derived from adrenocorticotropic hormone fragment ACTH(4-7), extended at the C-terminus with Pro-Gly-Pro.
+Full sequence: Met-Glu-His-Phe-Pro-Gly-Pro, sometimes abbreviated MNPAF in shorthand notation.
+The ACTH(4-7) core is thought to interact with melanocortin receptors, with downstream BDNF induction proposed as a secondary consequence of that receptor engagement — not a direct neurotrophin agonist mechanism.
+Published research has characterized Semax's capacity to upregulate brain-derived neurotrophic factor (BDNF) expression in neuronal cell cultures and rodent brain tissue models, with activation of TrkB downstream of BDNF elevation.
 Ashmarin et al. investigated Semax-induced BDNF elevation and downstream TrkB receptor activation in neuronal preparations [PMID: 16445185].
-Medvedeva et al. examined gene expression profiles following Semax exposure in brain tissue models, identifying transcriptional changes in multiple neurotrophic pathways [PMID: 18841466].
-The peptide's ACTH(4-7) core is thought to interact with melanocortin receptors, with downstream BDNF induction proposed as a secondary consequence.
+Medvedeva et al. examined gene expression profiles following Semax exposure in brain tissue models, identifying transcriptional changes across multiple neurotrophic pathways — a broader transcriptomic effect than the BDNF axis alone [PMID: 18841466].
 These findings position Semax as a research tool for studying neurotrophin regulation in neuroprotection and cognitive function models.
 All research applications use this compound for preclinical purposes only.

 What Is the Anxiolytic Mechanism of Selank in Research?

-Selank is a synthetic heptapeptide analog of the endogenous immunomodulatory tetrapeptide tuftsin, extended with Gly-Pro-Lys at the C-terminus.
-Its amino acid sequence is Thr-Lys-Pro-Arg-Pro-Gly-Pro, with molecular formula C₄₆H₇₃N₁₃O₁₃ and molecular weight 1046.2 g/mol.
-Published research has characterized Selank as an allosteric modulator of GABA-A receptors in neuronal preparations.
+Selank is a synthetic heptapeptide analog of the endogenous immunomodulatory tetrapeptide tuftsin, C-terminally extended with Gly-Pro-Lys.
+Amino acid sequence: Thr-Lys-Pro-Arg-Pro-Gly-Pro.
+Molecular formula C₄₆H₇₃N₁₃O₁₃, molecular weight 1046.2 g/mol.
+Selank's primary characterized mechanism is allosteric modulation of GABA-A receptors in neuronal preparations — distinct from the benzodiazepine site interaction, with different subunit selectivity and functional consequences.
 Kozlovskaya et al. described Selank's effects on GABA-A receptor subunit composition and chloride channel conductance in cell culture models [PMID: 22786332].
-Kozlovsky et al. investigated Selank's influence on enkephalin system activity and neurotransmitter expression profiles in brain tissue preparations, identifying interactions with opioid receptor pathways [PMID: 22968004].
-Uchakina et al. examined Selank's immunomodulatory properties, including modulation of interleukin expression in immune cell cultures [PMID: 20717095].
-In animal models, Selank has demonstrated anxiolytic-like behavioral outcomes in elevated plus maze and open field paradigms.
-All findings are from preclinical and in vitro research; Selank is supplied for research purposes only.
+Kozlovsky et al. investigated Selank's influence on enkephalin system activity and neurotransmitter expression profiles in brain tissue preparations, characterizing interactions with opioid receptor pathways as a secondary mechanistic dimension [PMID: 22968004].
+Uchakina et al. examined Selank's immunomodulatory properties, including modulation of interleukin expression in immune cell culture systems [PMID: 20717095].
+In animal models, Selank has produced anxiolytic-like behavioral outcomes in elevated plus maze and open field paradigms.
+Selank is supplied by Onward Aminos for research purposes only.

 How Does Dihexa Activate HGF/c-Met Signaling Pathways?

-Dihexa (also designated PNB-0408) is a synthetic hexapeptide analog of angiotensin IV, developed as a potent agonist of the hepatocyte growth factor (HGF) and its receptor c-Met.
-Its structure originates from angiotensin IV modifications that enhance binding affinity at the HGF/c-Met receptor complex.
-Published research by McCoy et al. demonstrated that Dihexa binds HGF with high affinity and transactivates c-Met signaling cascades in hippocampal preparations, producing synaptogenic effects in neuronal cultures [PMID: 23090578].
-Bhatt et al. investigated the synaptogenic properties of Dihexa in rodent models, observing increases in synaptic density markers in hippocampal tissue [PMID: 23548006].
-HGF/c-Met signaling activates downstream pathways including PI3K/Akt and MAPK/ERK cascades associated with neuronal survival and synaptic remodeling.
-The angiotensin IV scaffold of Dihexa provides a structural basis for its high potency relative to endogenous HGF in receptor activation assays.
-Wright et al. characterized the angiotensin IV binding site and its role in cognitive function in rodent models, establishing foundational context for subsequent c-Met-directed analogs including Dihexa [PMID: 20888304].
-Published findings identify Dihexa as a research probe for studying synaptogenesis and c-Met-dependent neuroprotection.
+Dihexa (designated PNB-0408) is a synthetic hexapeptide analog of angiotensin IV, engineered for high-affinity binding at the hepatocyte growth factor (HGF) receptor complex c-Met.
+Its structural origin is angiotensin IV with modifications that enhance c-Met binding affinity and selectivity.
+The mechanism is a departure from the other two compounds in this comparison: rather than modulating inhibitory receptor systems or neurotrophic factor expression, Dihexa drives synaptogenic signaling through a receptor tyrosine kinase axis.
+McCoy et al. demonstrated that Dihexa binds HGF with high affinity and transactivates c-Met signaling cascades in hippocampal preparations, producing synaptogenic effects measurable in neuronal cell culture models [PMID: 23090578].
+Bhatt et al. investigated the synaptogenic properties of Dihexa in rodent models, observing increases in synaptic density markers in hippocampal tissue — output from the downstream PI3K/Akt and MAPK/ERK cascades that c-Met activation engages [PMID: 23548006].
+Wright et al. characterized the angiotensin IV binding site and its role in cognitive function in rodent models, establishing the foundational receptor pharmacology context for Dihexa and related analogs [PMID: 20888304].
 All applications are for preclinical research only.

 Comparison Table